informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

-- `QueryStatus()`: regularly (currently every 10sec; necessarily interval greater than *2 Delta*) queries all peers from *peerIDs* for their current height [TMBC-CorrFull].
+- `QueryStatus()`: regularly (currently every 10sec; necessarily interval greater than *2 Delta*) queries all peers from *peerIDs* for their current height [TMBC-CORR-FULL].
 It does so by calling `Status(n)` remotely on all peers *n*.

 - `CreateRequest`: regularly checks whether certain blocks have no